 This is the process of turning 'knowing' into 'doing'.
-It is assessing whether to control, accept transfer or terminate the risk on an agreed 'risk appetite'.
-Risks may be able to be: -
+It is assessing whether to control, accept transfer or terminate the risk on an agreed 'risk appetite' or the opportunity presented.
+Risks may be able to be:-

 Controlled - It may be possible to mitigate the risk by 'managing down' the likelihood, the impact or both.
 The control measures should, however, be commensurate with the potential frequency, severity and financial consequences of the risk event.